Muscle Up a Little Closer

 Muscle Up a Little Closer is a 1957 short subject directed by Jules White starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Joe Besser).
 It is the 176th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

-Moe, Larry and Joe are about to propose marriage to their sweethearts.
-But later, the boys discover that Joe's fiancee's ring has been stolen.
-The Stooges suspect it is Elmo, a muscular bully who works at their plant.
-The Stooges eventually come face to face with him in the company gym, but when they try to make him give the ring back by physical force, the plan backfires and Moe and Larry are knocked senseless.
-But Joe's girl (Maxine Gates) is tougher and knocks out Elmo.
-She retrieves the ring and she can now marry Joe.
+Moe, Larry, and Joe find themselves on the brink of proposing marriage to their respective beloveds.
+However, their plans are disrupted when they discover that the engagement ring intended for Joe's fiancée has been stolen.
+Suspicions fall upon Elmo, a robust colleague employed at their workplace.
+Determined to retrieve the ring, the Stooges confront Elmo in the company gymnasium.
+Their attempt to reclaim the ring through physical coercion proves ineffective, resulting in Moe and Larry being rendered unconscious.

+In a surprising turn of events, Joe's fiancée demonstrates remarkable fortitude, overpowering Elmo and reclaiming the stolen ring, thereby ensuring the continuation of their engagement.